-1. It's Not About Your Products, and It's Not Even About Your People or Your Service Quality.
+1. It's Not About Your Products, Your People or Your Service Quality.

 Increasing margin and revenue in a competitive market, you already know, doesn't happen on its own.
 Companies - large and small - need an effective Unique Selling Proposition.
 The practical Unique Selling Proposition - USP - resolves a business pain that is experienced by a potentially profitable segment of your market.
 This identity is what sets your company apart.